klusta-team/spikedetekt/README.md

     SAMPLERATE = 20000 # in Hertz

 You can specify an ordered list of .dat files to be concatenated, in the above example file1.dat, file2.dat and file3.dat are three recordings to be concatenated.
-The output files will be written to a folder called `filename', where outputfoldernameparams.py is the name of your parameters file.
+By default the output files will be written to a folder called `outputfoldernameparams', where outputfoldernameparams.py is the name of your parameters file.

-The default parameters are as follows (see /spikedetekt/defaultparameters.py and change as desired):
+The default parameters are as follows (see /spikedetekt/defaultparameters.py):

     DTYPE = "i2" # ">i2" (> means big-endian), "i4", "f2"
     # see http://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html#arrays-dtypes-constructing